albertaw/nodejs-tutorial/modules/README.md

 var user = require('./routes/user');
 ```

-### Object oriented programming

 A module can also be thought of as a class or an object that belongs to your entire software system.
 A class is the blueprint from which objects are created.
 An object is a bundle of code with properties and behavior that models a real world object.

 You can create such an object in javascript like this: